Graphics Processing Units (GPU)

 NVIDIA® GTX 1080

-A high-performance and energy-efficient GPU.
+High-performance and energy-efficient GPU.
 The solution is implemented using FinFET technology and GDDR5X memory.
-Dynamic load balancing helps distribute tasks so that resources do not sit idle.
-Offers maximum performance for display, VR, ultra-high-resolution settings, and data processing.
+Dynamic load balancing helps split tasks so that resources do not sit idle.
+Provides maximum performance for information display, VR, ultra-high resolution parameters, and data processing.

 Based on the Pascal® architecture, with 8 GB of GDDR5X memory and a bandwidth of up to 320 GB/s.
-See detailed specifications in the NVIDIA® documentation.
+See detailed specifications in the NVIDIA® GTX 1080 documentation from NVIDIA®.

 In fixed GPU lineup configurations, 1 to 8 GPU × 8 GB are available, with 8 to 28 vCPUs and 24 to 96 GB of RAM.